Type 2 diabetes in children is a chronic condition that affects the way your child's body metabolizes sugar (glucose).

 The liver acts as a glucose storage and manufacturing center.
 When your child's insulin levels are low — when your child hasn't eaten in a while, for example — the liver releases the stored glucose to keep your child's glucose level within a normal range.

 In type 2 diabetes, this process doesn't work well.
 Instead of moving into your child's cells, sugar builds up in his or her bloodstream.
-This occurs when your child's pancreas doesn't make enough insulin or your child's cells become resistant to the action of insulin.
+This occurs when your child's pancreas doesn't make enough insulin or your child's cells become resistant to the effect of insulin.

 - Weight.
 Being overweight is a primary risk factor for type 2 diabetes in children.
 The more fatty tissue a child has, the more resistant his or her cells become to insulin.
 However, weight isn't the only factor in developing type 2 diabetes.
-Some children with type 2 diabetes are normal weight.

 - Inactivity.
 The less active your child is, the greater his or her risk of type 2 diabetes.
 Physical activity helps your child control his or her weight, uses glucose as energy, and makes your child's cells more responsive to insulin.